 Cons: But you’re choosing to trust the same people who are trying to sell you their products.
 Very few companies (if any) will come out and say that they test on animals.

-Instead, most companies will beat around the bush with very vague statements like “we don’t test on animals” or “unless required by law” which can be misleading.
+Instead, most companies will beat around the bush with very vague statements like “we are against animal testing” or “we don’t test on animals unless required by law” which can be misleading.

 Certified Third-party Organizations

-So that’s why there’s only a few number of brands on both list and is not nearly an exhaustive list.
+So that’s why there’s only a limited number of brands on both list and they’re not complete or definitive lists.
 Just because a brand isn’t listed on either PETA or Leaping Bunny doesn’t mean they are not cruelty-free, it just means that they choose not to voluntarily apply and become certified.

 Cruelty-Free Bloggers’ List

 Pros: Bloggers are cruelty-free shoppers themselves so they’re actively trying to find out whether a brand is cruelty-free or not and will gladly share their findings with you!
 These lists are great because bloggers will personally reach out to brands instead of waiting for brands to come to them (like PETA and Leaping Bunny) to verify their animal testing statements and therefore blogger’s lists include more brands compared to PETA and Leaping Bunny.

 Cons: But blogs are merely just opinions.
 I know this because well, I’m also a cruelty-free blogger.
 We express in writing, what we personally consider to be cruelty-free.
 Some bloggers do more in-depth research than others to verify whether they consider brands to be cruelty-free but it all goes back to how each blogger defines what “cruelty-free” means to them.
 That’s why we see different brands on some lists and not on others.
 Some bloggers are very transparent of how they verify each brand and others keep it confidential.
 It’s up to YOU to decide which blogger’s list you want to trust.

 Cruelty-Free Mobile Apps